GAISSA-UPC/ML-GAISSALabel/backend/docs/carbon_intensity_import.md

 # Carbon Intensity Data Import Tool

-This document describes how to use the carbon intensity import tool in the GAISSALabel platform.
+This document describes how to use the carbon intensity import tool in the GAISSA Tools platform.

 ## Overview